philippart/kpt-demo/README.md

 Demonstrate cluster labels and cluster selectors (but only have 1 cluster).

-## Kustomize and Helm
+## Cert-Manager

-Demonstrate config-synch rendering of kustomize and helm chart (cert-manager example).
+Demonstrate config-synch rendering of cert-manager helm chart with kustomize.